The ultimate guide to independent & solo hiking the Huayhuash Circuit in Peru

 Day 5: Viconga to Cuyoc + Paso San Antonio

-The 5th day of the Huayhuash Circuit delivers jaw-dropping scenery from start to finish.
-From Viconga camp, the trail climbs steadily alongside towering glaciers, topping out at Punta Cuyoc (5,050m) before skidding down steep scree slopes into a wide, open pampa at Cuyoc camp.
+The fifth day of the Huayhuash Circuit delivers jaw-dropping scenery from start to finish.
+From Viconga camp, enjoy morning views of Nevado Puscanturpa as the trail climbs steadily alongside towering glaciers, topping out at Punta Cuyoc (5,050m) before skidding down steep scree slopes into a wide, open pampa at Cuyoc camp.

 For those with energy to spare, the steep climb to Paso San Antonio (5,080m) reveals a panorama of the Cordillera Huayhuash at its most breathtaking— ice-blue lakes framed by the iconic peaks of Siula Grande, Yerupajá, and Siula Chico.
-Clear skies and a strong spirit make today one of the most rewarding days of the circuit.
+Don’t miss this!

 - Trail hours: 5hrs